kiswa/MdEdit/README.md

  * Clone the repo: `git clone https://github.com/kiswa/MdEdit`
  * Install dependencies: `npm i`
- * Run it: `npm run serve`
+ * Run it: `npm run electron:serve`

 **NB:** The releases are built using Font Awesome Pro icons.
 If you have a license - and have npm set up for it - your local builds will use these icons.
-If not, it will default to Font Awesome Free icons (which will look different from the screenshots above).
+If not, you will get errors.

 ## Thanks To: